Motor Temperature Sensor

 -

-There is a lot of fluctuations in my motor temperature
+There are a lot of fluctuations in my motor temperature

 If using the Hall ground, the thermistor output can be affected by high frequency noise resulting in fluctuations in the temperature readings